sebastian-s-moreno/Client/docs/02-gui-testing.md

 ## Navigation Bar
 1. Test the different pages in the navigation bar, and verify that the correct URL is loaded.
+At the same time, verify that the heading in each page is correct.

 ## Forms
 1. Fill out form with valid data and click submit.
 Verify that an entry has been created and is shown with the correct data in the table.